 More Tekken 8 trailers can be found on the Bandai Namco YouTube channel, alongside the gameplay trailers for each announced character.
 Character trailers are dropping at a frequent rate, so expect this page to update as new and returning fighters announce their return.

 With a new mainline Tekken game, players are desperate to see which legacy characters will return for the current-gen experience.
-Although many fan-favorite and storyline-integral characters such as Jin Kazama and Kazuya Mishima will return, we can also expect to see a handful of new fighters with entirely new movesets to master - though these are yet to be announced or showcased.
+Although many fan-favorite and storyline-integral characters such as Jin Kazama and Kazuya Mishima will return, we can also expect to see a handful of new fighters with entirely new movesets to master.

 The Tekken 8 roster currently consists of: